wp-plugins/listly/readme.txt

 By sharing your imperfections, you generously let others shine.
 Perhaps that's not something you expected to read on a Wordpress plugin page, but [genrosity is a strategy](http://blog.list.ly/2013/08/20/generosity-as-a-strategy/).

 Collaborative, embeddable, shareable lists will always outperform static HTML lists.
 You'll enjoy more views & engagement because people can embed & extend your ideas.
-You own what more means.
+What more means is up to you.
 Get out what you put in.

 - A great static list will get stolen/copied/ignored/forgotten/outdated
 - A great Listly list will get embedded, shared & maintained